UnosquareCOE/coeInterviewChallenge/README.md

 then uncomment the `calculateSumOfEvenNumbersInCollection_returns_expected_result` method in the `AlgorithmsTest` class.
 9. After you are happy with your code implementation, run the tests by typing `gradle test` or within an IDE.
 10. When the tests execute successfully either:
-    1. Create a git branch with your name, push your code, and create a pull request.
+    1. Create a git branch with your name and push up to the repository.
     2. Zip up the repository and send to [katrina.jones@unosquare.com](mailto:katrina.jones@unosquare.com)

 Any questions please send an email to [chris.simpson@unosquare.com](mailto:chris.simpson@unosquare.com)